MATH5825 is an honours and postgraduate mathematics course. See the course overview below.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-More information: This recent Course Outline (PDF) contains information about course objectives, assessment, course materials and the syllabus.
+More information: The Course Outline (PDF) contains information about course objectives, assessment, course materials and the syllabus.
+The course outline will be made available closer to the commencement of term.

 The online handbook entry contains information about the course.
 The timetable is only up-to-date if the course is being offered this year.